mattermost/mattermost-plugin-jira/README.md

 ##### Step 3: Jira Cloud

+As a Mattermost System Admin, post `/jira install cloud <your-jira-url>`, and follow the steps posted to the channel.
+They are also outlined below:

 1. As a Jira System Administrator, go to **Jira Settings > Apps > Manage Apps**.
   - For older versions of Jira, go to **Administration > Applications > Add-ons > Manage add-ons**

-2. Click **Settings** at bottom of page and enable development mode, and apply this change.
+2. Click **Settings** at bottom of page, enable development mode, and apply this change.
   - Enabling development mode allows you to install apps that are not from the Atlassian Marketplace.
-  - Mattermost has opted not to publish to Atlassian Marketplace, as we don’t have an efficient way to provide a callback URL for the app in the marketplace, to enable user-specific interactions between the Mattermost server and Jira cloud instance.

-3. Click **Upload app**, then enter the Atlassian Connect app descriptor in the form https://SITEURL/plugins/jira//ac/atlassian-connect.json where `SITEURL` is your [Mattermost Site URL](https://docs.mattermost.com/administration/config-settings.html#site-url).
-Select **Upload**.
+3. Click **Upload app**.
+4. In the **From this URL field**, enter: %s%s

-4. Wait for the app to install.
+5. Wait for the app to install.
+Once completed, you should see an "Installed and ready to go!" message.

-You're all set.
-Users can now connect their Mattermost account with Jira using `/jira connect`.
+6. Use the "/jira connect" command to connect your Mattermost account with your Jira account.
+7. Click the "More Actions" (...) option of any message in the channel (available when you hover over a message).

+If you see an option to create a Jira issue, you're all set!
+If not, see our [Frequently Asked Questions](#5-frequently-asked-questions-faq) for troubleshooting help.

 ##### Step 3: Jira Server or Data Center

-As a Jira administrator, you have two steps to configure the plugin:

-1. In Mattermost, post a command `/jira instance add server <your-jira-server-url>`.
-This generates the consumer key and public key used on a later step.
+As a Mattermost System Admin, post `/jira install server <your-jira-url>`, and follow the steps posted to the channel.
+They are also outlined below:

-2. As a Jira System Administrator, go to **Jira Settings > Applications > Application Links**.
+1. As a Jira System Administrator, go to **Jira Settings > Applications > Application Links**.
-3. Enter your Mattermost URL as the application link, then click **Create new link**.
+2. Enter your Mattermost URL as the application link, then click **Create new link**.
-4. In **Configure Application URL** screen, confirm your Mattermost URL is included as the application URL.
+3. In **Configure Application URL** screen, confirm your Mattermost URL is entered as the "New URL".
 Ignore any displayed errors and click **Continue**.
-5. In **Link Applications** screen, set the following values:
+4. In **Link Applications** screen, set the following values:
   - **Application Name**: Mattermost
   - **Application Type**: Generic Application
-6. Check the **Create incoming link** value, then click **Continue**.
+5. Check the **Create incoming link** value, then click **Continue**.
-7. In the following **Link Applications** screen, set the following values:
+6. In the following **Link Applications** screen, set the following values:
   - **Consumer Key**: Copy the value generated in step 1 for this field.
   - **Consumer Name**: Mattermost
   - **Public Key**: Copy the value generated in step 1 for this field.
-8. Click **Continue**.
+7. Click **Continue**.

-You're all set.
-Users can now connect their Mattermost account with Jira using `/jira connect`.
+8. Use the "/jira connect" command to connect your Mattermost account with your Jira account.
+9. Click the "More Actions" (...) option of any message in the channel (available when you hover over a message).

+If you see an option to create a Jira issue, you're all set!
+If not, see our [Frequently Asked Questions](#5-frequently-asked-questions-faq) for troubleshooting help.

 ## 3. Jira v2 Roadmap